 Erika Lauer, MD

 Erika Lauer works in a private psychiatric practice in North Liberty, Iowa.
 Lauer believes that combined training continues to be of tremendous benefit to her because there are a number of patients who have no primary care and she is able to fill the gap.
 Because there is a nexus between psychiatric and physical illness, her specialized training allows her to address that nexus.
-Her patients appreciate the wholistic approach.
+Her patients appreciate the holistic approach.
+In addition to board certification in psychiatry and family medicine, she also is board-certified in Integrative Holistic Medicine.
 Lauer has a higher level of comfort treating pregnant women, children, and more medically ill or complicated populations.

 Class of 2006